-Laparoscopic surgery is done with the help of a laparoscope which is a thin fibre-optic tube with a tiny video camera on its tip.
-This tube is inserted in the body through the incision made in the skin, and the camera view is available on the linked monitor.
+Laparoscopic surgery is done with the help of a laparoscope which is a thin fiber-optic tube with a tiny video camera on its tip.
+This tube is inserted into the body through the incision made in the skin, and the camera view is available on the linked monitor.
 The surgeons are meticulously trained before performing such procedures on patients.
-Tumours, Uterine cancer, cysts and gall bladder removal surgery are few of the widely performed surgeries using the laparoscopic technique.
+Tumors, Uterine cancer, cysts and gallbladder removal surgery are few of the widely performed surgeries using the laparoscopic technique.

 There are several benefits of using this technique in performing surgeries.
 Few of them are listed below:

 1. This surgery has proved most advantageous in reducing the trauma and anxiety caused to the patient due to open surgery.
 In the case of laparoscopic surgery, the same operation is performed simply making few small incisions in the skin making the patient feel relatively comfortable.

 2. Through this technique, the level of blood loss during surgery is also reduced to a great extent.
 This has reduced the problem of complications during the surgery.

 3. This method even reduces the length of hospital stay for the patient.
 This is due to the shortened healing time required for healing smaller cuts.

 4. Shorter hospital stay means lesser chances of infection.
 Longer stays of operated patients during the healing process increases chances of hospital driven infections.
 Laparoscopy reduced this problem at large.